harveyramer/harvey-ramer-blog/src/article/free-easy-grow-linkedin.md

 ### How Employees Can Multiply Your Impact

 As you share interesting content on LinkedIn, let your employees know about it.
 Many employees are happy to share and discuss content their employer is sharing.
 Employee engagement can multiply your impact on social media.
-Set employee expectations with a [social media policy](https://www.linkedin.com/business/marketing/blog/social-media-marketing/how-to-create-a-social-media-policy-that-empowers-employee-advocates).
+Set employee expectations with a social media policy[^6].

-As your employees create content, **@mention** them, and reshare their posts.
+As your employees create content, **@mention** them, and re-share their posts.
 Everyone likes recognition.
 Use it to encourage social behavior that boosts the visibility of your employees and your business.

 ### How to Join the Conversation